Robinpig/Note/docs/CS/memory/GC.md

 Reference counting maintains a simple invariant: an object is presumed to be live if and only if the number of references to that object is greater than zero.
 Reference counting therefore associates a reference coun t with each object managed; typically this count is stored as an additional slot in the object's header.
 In its most nai"ve implementation, shown in Algorithm 5.1, reference counts are incremented or decremented as references to objects are created or destroyed.
-Procedure W r i t e increments the reference count of the new target and then decrements the count of the old target.
+Procedure write increments the reference count of the new target and then decrements the count of the old target.
 Note that it is called even for updates of local variables.
 We also assume it is called to write null into local variables before each procedure returns.
 The operations addRe fe rence and de leteRe f e r e n c e increment and decrement respectively the reference counts of their object argument.
 Note that it is essential that the reference counts are adjusted in this order (lines 9-10) to prevent premature reclamation of the target in the case when the old and the new targets of the pointer are the same, that is, s r c [i] = re f.
 Once a reference count is zero (line 20), the object can be freed and the reference counts of all its children decremented, which may in turn lead to their reclamation and so on recursively.

-The W r i t e method in Algorithm 5.1 is an example of a write barrier.
+The write method in Algorithm 5.1 is an example of a write barrier.
 For these, the compiler emits a short code sequence around the actual pointer write.
 As we shall see later in this book, mutators are required to execute barriers in many systems.
 More precisely, they are required whenever collectors do not consider the liveness of the entire object graph, atomically with respect to the mutator.
 Such collectors may execute concurrently, either in lock-step with the mutator as for reference counting or asynchronously in another